Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems

 In Sec.II we present the planetary systems under scrutiny, and discuss the analytical tools employed to produce fittings and graphs.
-In Sec.III (following the tradition which led to the proposal and discovery of the asteroid belt), we present the possibility to improve the fittings by inserting new planets to fill suspected gaps among exisiting planets.
+In Sec.III (following the tradition which led to the proposal and discovery of the asteroid belt), we present the possibility to improve some fittings by inserting new planets to fill suspected gaps among existing planetary orbits.
 We discuss several examples and propose some ``predictions".
 In Sec.IV we discuss a possible relation between the TB rule and the age of the planetary systems.
-In Sections V and VI we briefly discuss also different descriptions of the planetary spacing data, namely the harmonic resonances fitting (Sec.V), and the polynomial fittings (Sec.VI).
-Finally, Sec.VII is devoted to Conclusions.\\ We are pretty confident in saying that the main result of our paper is that the TB law seems to be, still, the ``best" rule to describe planetary spacing also among extrasolar planetary systems, at least for what concern the best fitting obtained with a minimum number of free parameters (two).
+In Sections V and VI we briefly discuss also different descriptions of the planetary spacing data, namely the harmonic resonances fitting (Sec.V), and the polynomial fitting (Sec.VI).
+Finally, Sec.VII is devoted to some further specific comparisons with previous works, and then to Conclusions.\\ We are pretty confident in saying that the main result of our paper is that the TB law seems to be confirmed as the ``best" rule to describe planetary spacing also among extra solar planetary systems, at least for what concerns the best fitting obtained with a minimum number of free parameters (two).